chee154/ML_Case_Studies/README.md

 7. Ensembling using PyCaret Optimization

 Other Contributers include:
-Neil Benson, Adam Canton, and Edward Roske
+Neil Benson, Adam Canton and Edward Roske